 Arnica montana is a perennial flowering plant native to southern Russia and other mountainous areas in Europe.

-In one double-blind trial, arnica reduced stiffness following a marathon run.
+In one double-blind trial, it reduced stiffness following a marathon run.
 Other studies have not demonstrated its superiority to placebo.

 Helenalin and dihydrohelenalin have strong antibacterial activity.
 The European Scientific Cooperative on Phytotherapy suggests that arnica flower preparations may be gargled or applied to canker sores or inflamed gums (gingivitis).